What Is an Ideal Daily Routine for a Child with Autism?

 Milette

-Living in the south, Tagaytay has always been our go-to place when we want a relaxing break.
+Living in the south, Tagaytay has always been my go-to place for a relaxing break.
 The cool weather, the calming view of Taal Lake and Volcano, and the endless list of restaurants make it very inviting.
-And now that we actually live here, it still feels like we could never finish trying all the restaurants in one lifetime.
-But as parents raising a child on the spectrum, choosing where to eat isn’t as simple as picking what looks good on images.
-Before we go anywhere
+Now that we actually live here, it feels like we could never finish trying all the restaurants in one lifetime.
+However, as a parent raising a child on the spectrum, choosing where to eat isn’t as simple as picking what looks good in pictures.
+Before we go anywhere, a lot of q

 Milette